Kaif Raza Khan: Activism

-During the initial phase of the COVID-19 pandemic in India, Khan provided free ration kits to the needy through his organization.
-He also delivered hundreds of free Sehri meals every day to the attendants of the hospitalized people during the month of Ramadan.
+During the initial phase of the COVID-19 pandemic in India, Khan provided free ration kits to the needy through his organisation.
+He also delivered hundreds of free Sehri meals every day to the attendants of the hospitalised people during the month of Ramadan.

 On 18 April 2023, Khan also supported proposed protest announced by Ittehad-e-Millat Council chief Tauqeer Raza Khan and appealed to the public to participate in the protest.
 The protest focused on such as law and order concerns, alleged oppression of Muslims, and deaths in police custody in the state of Uttar Pradesh, India.
 He also said:

 The condition of the country and state is not hidden from anyone.
 In such a situation, to protect the constitution, the protest proposed by Tauqeer Miyan will be held at Islamia Maidan Bareilly on April 19, within the ambit of the constitution.
 Against the oppression of muslims in India if peace-loving citizens do not come forward in time, dictatorship will be established in our country".

 On 19 April 2023, Ittehad-e-Millat Council chief Tauqeer Raza Khan, Kaif Raza Khan, and their supporters were not permitted to hold a sit-in at Islamia Maidan Bareilly to protest.
 Khan described the denial of permission as a symbol of dictatorship.

 In June 2023, In a press conference, Khan targeted Bageshwar Dham's chief, Dhirendra Krishna Shastri, and said that, Shastri is working to spread hatred against Muslims in the country through anti national speech.
 Further said, Shastri who dreams of a Hindu nation, should know that Dr. Bhimrao Ambedkar had said in 1940 that if Hindu nation becomes a reality, it will be the biggest disaster for the country.
 According to Khan, Mahatma Gandhi and Sardar Patel also believed in the same thing regarding the Hindu nation.
 Khan demanded a sedition case be registered against Dhirendra Shastri.
-Following Khan's statement, the office bearers of All India Brahmin Mahasabha organized a meeting at the central office.
+Following Khan's statement, the office bearers of All India Brahmin Mahasabha organised a meeting at the central office.
 In which his statement regarding Shastri was condemned.

-Controversies

-In January 2023, Salman Miyan, the vice-president of Jama'at Raza-e-Mustafa and son-in-law of Asjad Raza Khan, accused Kaif Raza Khan and said, He does not know any Maulana Kaif Raza, with what relation has Maulana Kaif called himself Asjad Miyan's nephew, this is also beyond understanding.

-After the statement of Hasan, Khan released his genealogy and gave a reply to Hasan and said " Hasan has no identity of his own, he is just the son-in-law of Asjad.
-In order to gain publicity, Hassan goes on doing irresponsible things".

-Also, the family members of Ala Hazrat strongly condemned Salman Hasan.
-Tauqeer Raza, President of Ittehad-e-Millat Council issued a letter revealing Maulana Kaif Raza's relation with Ala Hazrat and also condemned this allegation of Hassan.
+In 2023, During the Gaza–Israel war, Khan was involved in relief activities related to Palestinians affected by the conflict.
+According to media reports, he met Palestinian ambassador Adnan Abu Al-haija in New Delhi regarding humanitarian assistance, and later relief materials were sent through Egypt with support from Egyptian Red Crescent Society channels for people affected in Gaza.